chonkcheto/fish-network-docs-testing/fish-network-whitepaper.md

 #### Key Innovation

 Unlike traditional syndicate models where investors commit per deal, Fish Schools operate with pre-funded capital pools.
 This eliminates deal-by-deal friction, ensures serious commitment, and allows organizers to move quickly when opportunities arise.
-This provides investors with a more capital efficient deployment mechanism, that can help facilitate any type of social capital formation.
+This provides investors with a more capital efficient deployment mechanism, that can help facilitate any type of social capital formation use case.

 #### Market Opportunity